 Eggs have been getting bad wraps in the health and fitness community because they are associated with cholesterol and weight gain while others say they may trigger heart attacks.
 Meanwhile, There are excellent facts about eggs.

-DaViral Facts will crack the myths and misconceptions behind eating eggs especially the egg yolk.
-Can you imagine how a single cell turn into a healthy chick?
+DaViral Facts will crack the myths and misconceptions behind eating eggs, especially egg yolk.
+Can you imagine how a single cell turns into a healthy chick?
 For this to happen, it means eggs must be packed with life-giving nutrients.

 First, we will share with you how an egg is loaded with amazing kinds of nutrients.
 It contains; Calories, protein, healthy fats, folate, calcium, zinc, phosphorus, selenium, vitamin A, vitamin B2, vitamin B5, vitamin B6, vitamin B12, vitamin D, vitamin E, and vitamin K.

 Read Also; 10 Most Populated Cities in Nigeria 2021

 This is not just about a multivitamin supplement, all these vitamins and nutrients can be found in an egg and it is way cheaper than those pricey supplements.
 An egg especially the yolk contains a particular amount of cholesterol, but do you know cholesterol is not entirely bad?